HamzaGbada/facebook_scrap/README.md

    ```
 ### Usage

-we can access to the SWAGGER UI the service and test each API via:
+You can access to the SWAGGER UI the service and test each API via:

 http://0.0.0.0:8000/docs